 - Indonesian: Indonesian is the most popular spoken language among the approximately 140,000 Indonesians in Taiwan.
 (Read also: Languages of Indonesia)

 - Javanese: Javanese is spoken by Javanese people who are from Indonesia now residents of Taiwan.

 - Tagalog: Tagalog is spoken by Filipinos who are immigrants in Taiwan.
 They are approximately 108,520 Filipinos in Taiwan.

 - Vietnamese: They are somewhere around 200,000 Vietnamese in Taiwan; they speak Vietnamese.
 Attempts have been on since 2011 to teach Vietnamese in schools as a heritage language to children of Vietnamese immigrants.

 During Dutch (Read also: Languages of Netherlands) colonial rule in Taiwan, the language was taught in the schools in Taiwan.
 You will still see ripples of the language in Taiwan today though the influence is waning gradually.
 There are also relics of the Spanish language in Taiwan.

 Immigrants from Guangdong, Guangxi, Hong Kong, and Macau SPEAK THE Cantonese dialect in Taiwan.

-With major technology companies having their base in Taiwan, English has become common foreign language whose use is gaining prominence in Taiwan.
+With major technology companies having their bases in Taiwan, English has become common foreign language whose use is gaining prominence in Taiwan.
 Thanks to globalisation and its impact on languages, the universal appeal of English is excellent; this informs the use of the language by some large private schools that provide English instructions in the language.
 That’s the end of the languages of Taiwan! zaijian!